Russians rally against raising pension age

 - No NFL team will sign Colin Kaepernick, but he's the new face of its official uniform supplier

+“I can’t keep being afraid anymore,” she said of her decision to risk detention by showing up at a protest in Moscow’s Pushkin Square that attracted several hundred people.
+Protesters in Moscow chanted “Russia without Putin” and held signs including “Putin, when will you go on pension?

+Demonstrations also were held in cities in Siberia and the Far East as well as St. Petersburg.
+Photos on social media indicated most of them were attended by 100 or more protesters, but the crowd in St. Petersburg appeared to exceed 1,000.
+An Associated Press journalist counted at least 30 people detained at the St. Petersburg protest, which was adjacent to the Finlad Station rail terminal.

-Rallies that appeared to attract hundreds of people were reported in Siberia and the Far East.
-News reports and tallies from the OVD-Info organization that monitors political repressions showed at least 40 arrests connected with the protests, including 12 each in the cities of Khabarovsk and Tomsk.
+News reports and tallies from the OVD-Info organization that monitors political repressions showed at least 40 arrests connected with the protests elsewhere, including 12 each in the cities of Khabarovsk and Tomsk.

-A lawyer for Navalny’s Anti-Corruption Fund was arrested in Moscow, where a large rally was planned for Sunday afternoon.
+A lawyer for Navalny’s Anti-Corruption Fund was arrested in Moscow before the rally.

 Raising the pension is opposed both by older people, who fear they won’t live long enough to collect significant benefits, and by younger Russians worried that keeping people in the workforce longer will limit their own employment opportunities.